microsoft/msquic/.github/CONTRIBUTING.md

   - [Process](#process)
   - [Tests](#tests)

-> **Important** - We are still bringing up important regression tests for the core code.
-Until they are onboarded, any external contributions to the [core](../src/core) or kernel mode files in the [platform](../src/platform) will not be accepted.
-This is only a **temporary restriction** and we are working to complete it by the end of 2020.

 ## Code of Conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Microsoft Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with additional questions or comments.